 This grape is native to the Elazig area in Eastern Turkey.
 It likes hot, dry summers, and cold winters, which matches up perfectly with the extreme continental climate of the Anatolian Plateau.
 The name means “ox eye,” which hints at its round and fleshy appearance. Öküzgözü has high acidity and floral aromas.
 On the palate, it leans towards raspberry, plum, pomegranate, brown spice, and earthy flavors.
 The high acidity is what stands out the most in this grape.
 It is often blended with Boğazkere for added structure.
 On its own, it makes some memorable, fruit-forward wines.

 Exotic Wine Travel’s Choice: Kayra, Buzbag Bölge Serisi Elazig, Öküzgözü, 2012

 This is a juicy, balanced, and delicious Turkish wine made from the indigenous variety Öküzgözü.
-If you are looking for a red wine that is bright, fruity and without pretense, then this is a wine for you.
-This is produced by a massive producer Kayra who has many vineyards in eastern Turkey.
-The wine flavors are of sour cherry, fruit punch, and earth with nice tanginess and smooth tannins.
+If you are looking for a red wine that’s bright, fruity and without pretense, then this is a wine for you.
+This is produced by a big producer called Kayra who has many vineyards in eastern Turkey.
+The flavors are of sour cherry, fruit punch, and earth, with nice tanginess and smooth tannins.
 It goes extremely well Turkish grilled meat dishes.